remacs/remacs/rust_src/remacs-sys/README.md

 }
 ```

 All types of `Lisp_Hash_Table` have to be defined as well.
-Then, under the hood, C and Rust use different data layout. [`repr(C)`](https://doc.rust-lang.org/nomicon/other-reprs.html#reprc) is used to ensure the compatibility between the two.
+Then, under the hood, C and Rust use different data layouts. [`repr(C)`](https://doc.rust-lang.org/nomicon/other-reprs.html#reprc) is used to ensure the compatibility between the two.

-Finally, `Lisp_Hash_Table` struct can be used in Rust and abso be passed to C functions.
+Finally, the `Lisp_Hash_Table` struct can be used in Rust and also be passed to C functions.
 For example, in `remacs/rust_src/src/hashtable.rs`:

 ```rust
 pub fn allocate() -> LispHashTableRef {